 PRO TIP: When looking for software to use in your business, be sure to be certain that it has QuickBooks integration so you can bridge any missing features with the new software.

 So, without further ado, let us introduce you to your ruby slippers, which is going to help launch your business into the stratosphere and help you find success.

-Smart Workshop Software Helps Boost QuickBooks for Manufacturing Business
+Smart Manufacturing Software Helps Boost QuickBooks for Manufacturing Business

-Smart Workshop Software by Katana is a QuickBooks inventory management integration made by manufacturers, for manufacturers.
+Smart Manufacturing Software by Katana is a QuickBooks inventory management integration made by manufacturers, for manufacturers.